Devgambo/hacktofuture4-D08/README.md

 2. **PR Webhooks**: Upon PR creation/update, the review agent calculates a comprehensive score and coordinates GitHub Commit Statuses and Telegram gates.
 3. **CD Failure Hooks**: Detects deployment anomalies, pulling provider specific logs and prompting an LLM diagnosis, taking predefined rollback steps if severe.

+## 🧠 Agent Episodic Memory

+Rather than solving the same errors from scratch, the platform utilizes a pgvector-powered episodic memory system to "remember" successful past fixes.

+- **Continuous Learning:** When an agent successfully merges a fix for a CI failure, the original error trace, root cause, and the files changed are embedded into an `agent_memory` schema utilizing a `vector(1024)` HNSW index (via Cosine similarity).
+- **Dynamic Few-Shot RAG:** When a new CI failure occurs, the LangGraph agent queries this vector database against the new error signature.
+If a highly similar past scenario is found, it dynamically injects the previous successful methodology directly into its reasoning prompt, dramatically reducing resolution time and token usage.

 ## Preventing Vendor Lock-in (CD Monitoring)

 A major feature of this project is its robust abstraction layer for Continuous Deployment (CD) failures, completely decoupling the platform from any single cloud provider's proprietary webhook or logging ecosystem.